arikdcode/abeceus/wiki/factions/oziri-council.md

 ## The Pirate Compact

-Following the [[locations/oziri/index#The Oziri Conflict|Oziri Conflict]], the Pirate Lords formalized their approach in a written agreement:
+Following the [[setting/oziri-conflict|Oziri Conflict]], the Pirate Lords formalized their approach in a written agreement:

 ### Core Terms
 - Select targets carefully